What Is a Food Desert? Causes, Statistics, and Resources

 The USDA provides a helpful atlas that can help visitors identify food deserts in the United States.

 For example, in Ohio, there are clusters of what can be considered food deserts around major cities such as Columbus, Cincinnati, and Cleveland, as well as in smaller cities and communities across the state.
-Even with the abundance of stores and services in major cities, food deserts still may exist due to lack of income by customers to purchase healthy food.
+Even with the abundance of stores and services in major cities, food deserts still may exist due to the lack of income by customers to purchase healthy food.
 Even in an urban environment where there are several high-end restaurants, there still may be fewer options available for individuals to purchase healthy and nutritious food.

 This makes food deserts an issue that isn’t necessarily restricted to rural or low-population areas.
-In Los Angeles, the second most populous city in the country, there is still an abundance of food deserts within the larger county area.
+In Los Angeles, the second-most populous city in the country, there is still an abundance of food deserts within the larger county area.
 Even though these deserts are surrounded by areas that are not deserts by USDA standards, individuals who reside there may not have the ability to get to areas where food is available.

 According to the USDA, just over 6% of the U.S. population lives in “low-income and low access tracts and are more than one mile or 10 miles from a supermarket.”
 Additionally, the USDA notes that 9.2% of individuals living in the United States do not have a personal vehicle.